-Might be obvious but still, the most overlooked practice that people fail to do – is maintain consistency in sending emails.
+It might be obvious but still, the most overlooked practice that people fail to do – is maintain consistency in sending emails.

-Consistency is in fact the most important aspect of marketing strategy, and in email marketing campaigns, it is crucial.
+Consistency is, in fact, the most important aspect of marketing strategy, and in email marketing campaigns, it is crucial.

-Consistency isn’t just about sending the emails on time but also strategically optimizing the time period and quality.
+Consistency isn’t just about sending emails on time but also strategically optimizing the time period and quality.

 It should reflect in your branding and quality as well.
 The idea of consistency is to build a reputation and help them when they can expect you.